Silex is zero-config to start and can be extended with flexible configuration options.

 Online (v3.silex.me) | General use, no setup required | No | Yes | No | ❌ Not yet (follow progress) | Yes | ✅ Included | Recommended for most users. |

-Docker | Local development, self-hosting | Yes | Yes | No | ✅ Yes (follow progress) | Yes | ❌ Must be handled manually | Recommended for local use and hosting. |
+Docker – silexlabs/silex-platform | Local dev or hosting with dashboard & plugins | Yes | Yes | No | ✅ Yes (follow progress) | Yes | ❌ Must be handled manually | Full-featured, like v3.silex.me.
+Mount same folders for persistence. |

-Caprover one-click | Easy deployment on a Caprover instance | Yes | No | No | ❌ No | ❌ No | ❌ Must be handled manually | Simple setup for self-hosting, but lacks plugins and 11ty build. |
+Caprover one-click | Easy deployment on a CapRover instance | Yes | No | No | ❌ No | ❌ No | ❌ Must be handled manually | Simple setup for self-hosting, but lacks plugins and 11ty build. |

 npx @silexlabs/silex | Command-line usage, testing | Yes | No | ✅ Yes | No | No | ❌ Must be handled manually | Minimal setup, missing some plugins. |